 During 1948 it was home to No 63 Maintenance Unit (No 63 MU) and aircraft for repair were brought in and shipped out by road as there were no tarmac runways.
 Activity was minimal until the crisis in Hong Kong and the onset of the Korean War when the unit became very busy.
 RAF Montrose closed permanently on 4th June 1952.

 Whilst Montrose is relatively flat the area is bounded by mountains and aircraft crashes on them were not uncommon.
-RAF Station Montrose (Montrose Air Station) had carried out mountain rescues on an ad hoc basis but in January 1944 the RAF formed the Royal Air Force Mountain Rescue Service.
-Ten teams were put together and one of these was located here at Montrose.
-In 1945 the team was moved to nearby RAF Edzell only to be moved out of the area in 1946.
-In 1949 a Mountain Rescue Team (MRT) of the RAF Mountain Rescue Service was established at RAF Montrose to cover the area of the central Grampians.
+As was the norm, RAF Station Montrose (Montrose Air Station) had carried out mountain rescues on an ad hoc basis since it opened.
+However, with the increasing number of crashes occurring in mountainous terrain during WW2 several RAF doctors, who had to lead these ad hoc rescues, applied pressure on the Air Ministry.
+In July 1943 the RAF formed the Royal Air Force Mountain Rescue Service (MRS) and its formation was duly put into effect in January 1944.
+Eventually ten teams were put together and one of these was located here at Montrose in 1944.
+After only a few months it was relocated to Dyce (Aberdeen) on 2nd August 1945, which itself closed just a few weeks later.
+In 1949 the MRT reformed at RAF Montrose and remained here under Team Leaders Nelson and W McDonald to cover the area of the central Grampians.
 This improved the emergency rescue facilities for the whole of Scotland with teams at RAF Kinloss covering the north and RAF West Freugh the west.
-In 1950 it again moved back to RAF Edzell and in 1955 moved to RAF Leuchars.
-The RAF Mountain Resucue Team for Scotland is now based at RAF Lossiemouth.
-The RAF also have Mountain Resucue Teams based at RAF Valley in North Wales and RAF Leeming in England.
+In 1953 the team was moved to nearby RAF Edzell which in 1956 moved to RAF Leuchars where it remained until 2013.
+The RAF Mountain Rescue Team for Scotland is now based solely at RAF Lossiemouth.
+The RAF also have Mountain Rescue Teams based at RAF Valley in North Wales and RAF Leeming in England.